Viperhacks/mtech-kids-explore/README.md

 ## About

-MTech Kids Explore is dedicated to providing accessible, high-quality educational resources for primary school students.
+Mtech Academy is dedicated to providing accessible, high-quality educational resources for primary school students.
 Our mission is to empower young learners to succeed academically and develop a lifelong love for learning.

 **Vision:**
 A future where every child has equal access to educational opportunities, regardless of background or circumstances.